Community Engaged Fellows Progression

 By following the Bonner model, Colorado College students are joining students at more than 70 institutions who also have Bonner programs.
 While each school does Bonner a little differently, all schools require sustained community engagement, in addition to consistent co-curricular trainings throughout all four years of college.
 All Bonner schools also participate in national Bonner conferences three times per year: The Bonner Congress (BONCON), The Fall Directors and Coordinators Conference (FALL DIRECTORS), and the Summer Leadership Institute (SLI).

 As a participant in the CC Bonner Program, you will complete 24 hours of community engagement per block throughout all four years in college, in addition to attending regular meetings with other fellows in your year as well as the entire CEF cohort.
+Throughout this process, it is equally important to spend time checking-in and caring for yourself.
+Beginning in the fall of 2019, the CCE launched the “Wellness Hours” initiative to encourage students to prioritize their wellness and to promote self-care habits.
+For each semester, students can receive up to 5 hours of pay, for a total of 10 paid hours each year.
+Before helping others, remember to also help yourself!

 The Bonner Program model is developmental: it takes time, effort, and energy to grow into the civic leader we believe you have the potential to become.
 Be patient with yourself, communicate actively and consistently with CCE staff, follow the learning benchmarks for the program, uphold the CEF community standards, and serve as a resource for younger students - this is the recipe for success as a Community Engaged Fellow at CC.